Christmas-4-Kids/c4k/README.md

    - Ensure they are saved to the `/functions` folder

-4. Uncomment this line in `SignIn.tsx`
+4. Uncomment this line in `services/firestore.service.js`

    ```javascript
    // Uncomment to run firebase functions locally